-On April 22nd MK Snap will again be represented by 4 fabulous runners at this years London Marathon.
-Over the next few months we will be introducing you to them all, their reasons for running and why they chose MK Snap.
+On April 28, 2019, MK Snap will again be represented by 8 fabulous runners at this years London Marathon.

 Good luck and many thanks to our supporters: Ali, Kaye, Rachel, David, David AGL, Rebecca, Alex and Foxy for taking part the London Marathon 28 April and/or the MK Marathon 6 May 2019.
 Below are their stories;

 I first heard about MK Snap through my running club, MK Lakeside Runner’s and then I was lucky enough to get the opportunity to visit the charity and meet the lovely people they help every day.
 My visits to the charity made such an impact on me, the learners are just amazing and the staff do a brilliant job – running the London Marathon on their behalf will be an honour.

 Alex’s own story …..After the birth of each of my children, I hit a couple of mental and physical rough patches – gaining the usual weight and suffering from the baby blues and sleep deprivation.
 So the second time around, when Jack was 4 months old, I decided to enter a fun run with friends to get me out of the house.
 Never having run before, I didn’t want to make a complete fool of myself, so I decided to do a few training runs and I found that I instantly loved it (despite it being a real struggle, to begin with!).
 By the time I run the London Marathon, I will have been running for almost 4 years to the day, but in that time I haven’t ventured further than 15 miles.
 The marathon’s 26.2 miles always seemed a bit beyond my capabilities and was what proper runners did – but now that the shock of winning a charity place (in the MK Lakeside Runners ballot) has sunk in, I am starting to think I might actually be able to do this!
 View my Virgin Money Giving page here.